Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This article has addressed the problem of trajectory optimization for bearing-only target tracking by an AUV.
 A novel GP-based method with online bearing data was designed to simultaneously learn target motion patterns and track target positions.
 The proposed method can efficiently track the target from online data with minimal computational cost.
 Furthermore, a theoretical bearing-data-dependent tracking error bound was explicitly proven, providing the formal relationship between tracking performance and data collection, based on which the high-value bearing data is obtained.
 And then a trajectory optimization problem for collecting high-value bearing data has been proposed, which was transformed into an easily solvable one, enabling feasible and efficient trajectory planning.
 Numerical simulation verification and comparison have demonstrated its powerful tracking capability for unknown maneuvering targets.
 It can be clearly seen that the proposed framework eliminates the strong dependence on the target model and can achieve accurate and efficient target tracking with bearing-only data.
-Future work will extend this methodology to cooperative target tracking scenarios within multi-AUV systems.
+In this paper, it is assumed that the measurement is accurate and the target can always be detected at any time, which raise high requirements on the onboard sensors and bring great challenges due to nonlinearity of bearings.
+A framework for noisy bearing measurements needs further investigation.